BtheDestroyer/SpriteTools/README.md

 # SpriteTools
 ![Icon](https://raw.githubusercontent.com/BtheDestroyer/SpriteTools/master/icon.128.png "SpriteTools icon")

+## NOTE: Due to the deprecation of SF2D, this project is being put on hold.
+I'm currently doing a lot of stuff for school and don't want to make promises I can't keep.
+Follow the project's twitter account (below) for more updates.

 ## Current Release: [Release 2.2](https://github.com/BtheDestroyer/SpriteTools/releases/tag/2.2)

 SpriteTools is an open source 3DS Homebrew library for C/C++.
 It's being developed to make the development process easier, faster, and more accessible for ourselves and other developers.